Saint Kitts and Nevis entry requirements for Indonesia passport holders

 No transit visa needed

-Indonesian passport holders transiting through Saint Kitts and Nevis do not need a transit visa if they remain airside and have a confirmed onward ticket.
+Indonesian passport holders transiting through Saint Kitts and Nevis do not need a visa if they remain airside and have a confirmed onward ticket.

 Airside transitAllowed